Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Angular momentum transport

 Outside the resonant cavity there is a set of rather incoherent vortex-driven spiral arms, excited by a number of chaotic vortices residing at $r\lesssim 1.5$, visible in panel (Aa).
 These weak arms drive low-amplitude but {\it positive} $C_{\rm S}$ outside $r=1.5$, see panel (Ad).

-By $t/2\pi=225$ the amplitude of the wave activity decreases; $m=11$ lower mode gets replaced with the lower $m=10$ mode, which is prominent inside the star but is rather weak in the disk, see panel (Bb).
-As a result, the magnitude of the (negative) segment of the $C_{\rm S}$ curve in the inner disk drops by about two orders of magnitude, and it gets confined close to the star (panel (Bd)).
-Also by that time, vortensity evolution produces three prominent vortices at $r\approx 1.1$ (panel (Ba)), which excite strong vortex-driven spirals in the outer disk, increasing the amplitude of $C_{\rm S}>0$ in the outer disk (panel (Bd)).
+By $t/2\pi=225$ the amplitude of the wave activity decreases; $m=11$ lower mode gets replaced with the lower $m=10$ mode, which is prominent inside the star but is rather weak in the disc, see panel (Bb).
+As a result, the magnitude of the (negative) segment of the $C_{\rm S}$ curve in the inner disc drops by about two orders of magnitude, and it gets confined close to the star (panel (Bd)).
+Also by that time, vortensity evolution produces three prominent vortices at $r\approx 1.1$ (panel (Ba)), which excite strong vortex-driven spirals in the outer disc, increasing the amplitude of $C_{\rm S}>0$ in the outer disc (panel (Bd)).

-In the final stages of this $\M=7$ simulation, at $t/2\pi=575$, a lower $m=16$ mode clearly shows in the disk at $r\lesssim 1.8$ (although inside the star $m=8$ mode dominates), although with rather modest amplitude (panel (Cb)).
+In the final stages of this $\M=7$ simulation, at $t/2\pi=575$, a lower $m=16$ mode clearly shows in the disc at $r\lesssim 1.8$ (although inside the star $m=8$ mode dominates), although with rather modest amplitude (panel (Cb)).
 This, again, makes $\CS$ negative close to the star, see the red curve for $C_{{\rm S},16}$ in panel (Ce).
 Also, the vortensity map in panel (Ca) reveals two strong, azimuthally elongated vortices centered at $r\approx 1.5$.
-These "rolls", as we termed them in \citetalias{Coleman2021}, drive a pair of azimuthally extended vortex-driven spiral arms with $m=2$ in the outer disk.
-Their $C_{{\rm S},2}>0$ makes $\CS$ positive in the outer disk (see panel (Ce)), with the amplitude $\approx 2.5$ times higher than at $t/2\pi=225$.
+These "rolls", as we termed them in \citetalias{Coleman2021}, drive a pair of azimuthally extended vortex-driven spiral arms with $m=2$ in the outer disc.
+Their $C_{{\rm S},2}>0$ makes $\CS$ positive in the outer disc (see panel (Ce)), with the amplitude $\approx 2.5$ times higher than at $t/2\pi=225$.

-Already this run alone demonstrates that depending on a type of the mode dominating in a particular region of the disk, one can get rather different behaviors of $\CS$.
+Already this run alone demonstrates that depending on a type of the mode dominating in a particular region of the disc, one can get rather different behaviors of $\CS$.
 Our subsequent description of the runs for other values of $\M$ will reinforce this conclusion.